Projects

 • Safety Center Mobile App

-• Safety Center is a mobile application (phone or tablet) administered by WEROC which contains WEROC emergency plans, member and coordinating agency emergency contact information, and other pertinent resources that can be easily accessed during emergencies.
+• Safety Center is a mobile application (phone or tablet) administered by WEROC that contains WEROC emergency plans, member and coordinating agency emergency contact information, and other pertinent resources that can be easily accessed during emergencies.
 The Safety Center application can be accessed using your mobile application online store.
 To become an authorized user or to add/delete users for your agency, contact WEROC (jschunk@mwdoc.com) to request access.